aelassas/movinin/README.md

 Movin' In is built with React for its powerful rendering capabilities, MongoDB for flexible data modeling, and Stripe for secure payment processing.

-With this Movin' In, you can deploy your own customizable property rental marketplace at minimal cost using the [Docker-based setup](https://github.com/aelassas/movinin/wiki/Installing-(Docker)).
+With Movin' In, you can deploy your own customizable property rental marketplace at minimal cost using the [Docker-based setup](https://github.com/aelassas/movinin/wiki/Installing-(Docker)).
 The platform integrates Stripe for secure payments and can be efficiently hosted on a 1GB RAM droplet, making it an ideal choice for single/multi-agency operations looking for a scalable and cost-effective solution.
 You can deploy this solution for under $5/month using cloud providers like [Hetzner](https://www.hetzner.com/cloud/) or [DigitalOcean](https://www.digitalocean.com/pricing/droplets).

 Movin' In is designed to work with multiple agencies.
 Agencies can manage their properties and bookings from the admin dashboard.
 Movin' In can also work with a single agency and can be used as a property rental aggregator.